SophieTiger/fitness-recipes/README.md

 ![About wireframe](../fitness-recipes/readme_images/about_page.png)

 ### Database Schema
-I created the database schema using the Lucidchart website.
+The Entity Relationship Diagram below shows the structure of the database and the relationships between the tables.

 ![Database Schema](../fitness-recipes/readme_images/database_schema.png)